boazbk/tcs/lec_03_computation.md

 > # {.remark title="Is the NAND programming language Turing Complete? (optional note)" #NANDturingcompleteness}
 You might have heard of a term called "Turing Complete" to describe programming languages.
-(If you haven't, feel free to ignore the rest of this remark, we will encounter this term later in this course and define it properly.)
+(If you haven't, feel free to ignore the rest of this remark: we will encounter this term later in this course and define it properly.)
 If so, you might wonder if the NAND programming language has this property.
 The answer is no, or perhaps more accurately, the term is not really applicable for the NAND programming language.
 The reason is that, by design, the NAND programming language can only compute _finite_ functions $F:\{0,1\}^n \rightarrow \{0,1\}^m$ that take a fixed number of input bits and produce a fixed number of outputs bits.